SigNoz/signoz.io/docs/userguide/alerts-management.md

 - **Metrics**: A field to select the specific metric you want to monitor (e.g., CPU usage, memory utilization).
 You can also choose an aggregation function like "Count," "Sum," or "Average."

 - **WHERE**: A filter field to define specific conditions for the metric.
-You can apply logical operators like "IN," "NOT IN" etc.
+You can apply logical operators like "IN," "NOT IN".

 - **Legend Format**: An optional field to customize the legend's format in the visual representation of the alert.